intel-ai-tce/ai-documents/AEM/DEVCATALOG_TEMPLATE.md

 | Azure        |               |            |
 | GCP          |               |            |

+#### Inference
+Add Inference HW details if different from Training HW

 ## How it Works
 Explain how the workflow does what it does, including its inputs, processing, and outputs.
 Provide a simple architecture or data flow diagram, and additional diagram(s)